Skip to content

 When OCR is doing more of the work

-Electron apps, canvas-heavy tools, or remote-desktop clients sometimes expose limited accessibility text.
-In those cases OCR carries more of the load. keep contrast reasonable and fonts at comfortable sizes.
+Electron apps and canvas-heavy tools sometimes expose limited accessibility text.
+In those cases OCR carries more of the load.
+Keep contrast reasonable and fonts at comfortable sizes.
 Native macOS applications usually produce cleaner text with less bitmap dependency.
+Known remote-desktop surfaces are blocked by the built-in deny rules rather than falling back to OCR.

 Organisation and compliance reminders